ABSENCES AND ILLNESS

 School assemblies are held twice a term on Mondays for the whole school at 9.15am.
 Parents of children are welcome to join us.
 We celebrate children who are actioning our school values.
 We inform parents of the dates in our newsletters.

 If your child has asthma, an asthma plan needs to be filled out.
 This is included in the enrolment package.
 A copy of the plan will be given to the child’s teacher and also a copy will be held at the office.

 Each year pupils are tested on their eyesight and hearing.
 Parents can request their child is seen as can staff.
 Any concerns are reported to parents.

 The school’s bank account number is ASB 123254002777600.
-You can pay school fees and trips by internet banking.
+You can pay by internet banking.
 Please make sure you put a reference if paying through the school’s bank.
 We also have an eftpos machine at the office.
-This can also be used to pay school fees, shows and trips but cannot be used to get cash out.
+This can also be used to pay for camp, lunches and other things, but cannot be used to get cash out.

 09.00am – 10.40am Session 1

 11.00am – 1.00pm Session 2